onap/policy-parent/docs/clamp/acm/design-impl/clamp-gui-acm.rst

 2.1.2 Automation Composition GUI
 ================================

 The current automation composition GUI is an extension of the previously created GUI for the Clamp project.
 The Clamp project used the CLAMP GUI to connect to various onap services, including policy api, policy pap, dcae, sdc and cds.
 Although the current automation composition project builds upon this GUI, it does not rely on these connected services.
 Instead, the Automation Composition GUI connects to the Automation Composition Runtime only.
-The Automation Composition Runtime then communicates with the database and all the Automation Composition participants (indirectly) over DMAAP.
+The Automation Composition Runtime then communicates with the database and all the Automation Composition participants (indirectly) over Kafka.

 The CLAMP GUI was originally housed in the clamp repository but for the Istanbul release, it has been moved to the policy/gui repo.
 There are 3 different GUIs within this repository - clamp-gui (and Automation Composition gui) code is housed under the "gui-clamp" directory and the majority of development takes place within the "gui-clamp/ui-react" directory.